zoom-c/docs/trezor-user/troubleshooting.rst

 TODO image

-:doc:`Run the update again<updatingfirmware>`.
+1. :doc:`Run the update again<updatingfirmware>`.
+2. Done.
+Your TREZOR should now work again.

-If you see these errors any other time, and you have not uploaded unofficial firmware to your TREZOR device.
-Contact TREZOR support.
+If you see firmware related errors any other time, and you have not uploaded unofficial firmware to your TREZOR device, contact TREZOR support.